AKBaman/CProject/README.md

-# CProject
+//C Project
-# Weather Forecasting System: Design a program that retrieves weather data from an API and displays it in a user-friendly format. -->
+//Weather Forecasting System: Design a program that retrieves weather data from an API and displays it in a user-friendly format. -->

 #include <curl/curl.h>
 #include <cjson/cJSON.h>